 Recovery & Results

-Most people do not experience pain or discomfort with Intense Pulsed Light or photofacials.
+Most people do not experience pain or discomfort with IPL therapy or photofacials.
 There is usually some redness and swelling for two to six hours after treatment.
 Bruising, although rare with this treatment, may happen with some people, especially those on blood thinners or those who regularly use aspirin or ibuprofen.

 Usually there is no downtime with Intense Pulsed Light.
-If you are a public person or have important meetings to attend, we suggest not scheduling those in the first three days after your treatment until Dr. Jennifer Janiga can see how you as an individual respond to this treatment.
+If you are a public figure or have important events to attend, we suggest not scheduling those in the first three days after your treatment until Dr. Jennifer Janiga can see how you as an individual respond to this treatment.
 She may recommend limiting sun exposure or wearing sunscreen to protect the treated area(s) and the surrounding skin from further damage.

 Schedule a Consultation